MITCH DAVIS

 I’ve been playing with AI lately, and from the outset I want to say I do not and will not use AI for any kind of idea or content generation.
 I’ve needed a competent editor for years and AI does a really excellent job of that.
 It doesn’t understand everything, and it reads things the wrong way, but its responses are valuable for gauging things like what parts of my work need refining out of syntactic or narrative squalor, or finding out what colour or musical genre it thinks a scene is.
 Like a reader, if the LLM doesn’t understand something then maybe there are adjustments I need to make to make something clearer.
 This is not true in every instance, and an intimate understanding of my own work and technical ability helps safeguard against stupid AI influence.

 I am now working on an audiobook for Well’s Rest.
-I have more work to do there, some cutting-edge work, but for now enjoy a sample in the widget to the right of this text.
+I have more work to do there, but for now enjoy a sample in the widget to the right of this text.
 Once the audiobook is complete Well’s Rest will be made available for purchase once again and the world will live in balance and harmony.

 I also have a new book in the works I am extremely stoked about.
 Check out the Writing page for more information.